NRB-Tech/CXmodem/README.md

 ## Usage

-When providing a callback, CXmodem's `send` and `receive` functions are automatically performed on a background thread:
+When providing the `completeCallback` parameter, CXmodem's `send` and `receive` functions are automatically performed on a background thread:

 ```swift
 let operationQueue = CXmodem.send(data: dataToSend, sendChunkSize: 20, sendBytesOnWireCallback: { (toSendOnWire) in